-Typical applications for these Non Crimp Fabrics are wind energy, marine/ship building, sport/leisure products, automotive, aerospace &defence, etc.
+Typical applications for these Non-Crimp Fabrics are wind energy, marine/shipbuilding, sport/leisure products, automotive, aerospace & defense, FRP Poles, Water park slides, architectural designs etc.

 Unidirectional fabric can be made as 0° orientation or 90° orientation.

-Double Bias fabrics are continuous roving oriented in the +45° and -45° directions into a single fabric.
+Double Bias fabrics are continuously roving oriented in the +45° and -45° directions into a single fabric.
 Double Bias Fabrics offer superior structural performance in applications subject to extreme shear and torsion stress.
-These properties are ideal for applications such as wind blades, marine panels, and snowboards
+These properties are ideal for applications such as wind blades, marine panels, and snowboards.

-The bidirectional fabric (0° & 90°) made by stitching two layers are different from woven fabric (0° & 90°).
-The stitched bi-directional fabrics are NON CRIMP FABRICS, which means rovings won’t be interlaced as woven fabric.
+The bidirectional fabric (0° & 90°) made by stitching two layers is different from woven fabric (0° & 90°).
+The stitched bi-directional fabrics are NON-CRIMP FABRICS, which means rovings won’t be interlaced as woven fabric.
 Woven fabric composite tends to fail in high fatigue due to the crimp.
-This stitched bidirectional fabric avoid the problem and provides excellent fatigue resistance.
-Another comparison of woven and stitched fabric is that higher GSM woven fabric consumes more resin than stitched fabric due to crimp.
+This stitched bidirectional fabric avoids the problem and provides excellent fatigue resistance.
+Another comparison of woven and the stitched fabric is that higher GSM woven fabric consumes more resin than stitched fabric due to crimp.
 This obviously increases the production cost of composite manufacturing.

 Triaxial Fabric :

-Triaxial fabrics are a three layer construction fabric, there are two styles in Triaxial- one has a fiber orientation of (+45°/90°/-45°) and the other has a fiber orientation of (0°/+45°/-45°).
-Triaxial fabrics are used for high strength application.
+Triaxial fabrics are a three-layer construction fabric, there are two styles of Triaxial- one has a fiber orientation of (+45°/90°/-45°) and the other has a fiber orientation of (0°/+45°/-45°).
+Triaxial fabrics are used for high-strength applications.